The importfeeds plugin helps you keep track of newly imported music in your library.

 The absolute_path configuration option can be set to use absolute paths instead of relative paths.
 Some applications may need this to work properly.

-Four different types of outputs are available.
-Specify the ones you want to use by setting the formats parameter:
+Three different types of outputs coexist, specify the ones you want to use by setting the formats parameter:

 - m3u: catalog the imports in a centralized playlist.
 By default, the playlist is named imported.m3u.
 To use a different file, just set the m3u_name parameter inside the importfeeds config section.